AmirMotefaker/AmirMotefaker/README.md

 ### About Me :
-I am a Python programmer from Iran.
+I am a Python developer from Iran.

 - I'm always learning Python.